 What makes the National School of Aesthetics unique and different from all the others?

 Since 1985, we have been teaching quality beauty therapy, nail technology and spa therapy courses to an internationally-recognised level.

-We’re over a decade older than our youngest students!
+We’re nearly two decades older than our youngest students!

-In our 30+ years of operation thus far, we’ve trained thousands of beauty therapists, nail technicians and spa therapists.
+In our nearly 35 years of operation thus far, we’ve trained thousands of beauty therapists, nail technicians and spa therapists.